-- (iv) The lowest dose should not produce any grossly observable evidence of either maternal or developmental neurotoxicity. - (v) The intermediate doses should be equally spaced between the highest and lowest doses used. - (4) Dosing period.
-Day 0 of gestation is the day on which a vaginal plug and/or sperm are observed.
-The dosing period should cover the period from day 6 of gestation through day-10 postnatally.
-Dosing should not occur on the day of parturition in those animals who have not completely delivered their offspring. - (5) Administration of the test substance.
+(v) The intermediate doses should be equally spaced between the highest and lowest doses used.

+(4) Dosing period.
+Day-0 of gestation is the day on which a vaginal plug and/or sperm are observed.
+The dosing period should cover the period from day-6 of gestation through day-10 postnatally.
+Dosing should not occur on the day of parturition in those animals who have not completely delivered their offspring.

+(5) Administration of the test substance.
 The test substance or vehicle should be administered orally.
-Other routes of administration may be acceptable, on a case-by-case basis, with ample justification/reasoning for this selection.
-The test substance or vehicle should be administered based on the most recent weight determination. - (6) Observation of dams. (i) A gross examination of the dams should be made at least once each day before daily treatment. - (ii) Ten dams per group should be observed outside the home cage at least twice during the gestational dosing period (days 6-21) and twice during the lactational dosing period (days 1-10) for signs of toxicity.
-The animals should be observed by trained technicians who are unaware of the animals' treatment, using standardized procedures to maximize inter-observer reliability.
+Other routes of administration may be acceptable, on a case-by case basis, with ample justification/reasoning for this selection.
+The test substance or vehicle should be administered based on the most recent weight determination.

+(6) Observation of dams. (i) A gross examination of the dams should be made at least once each day before daily treatment.
+The animals should be observed by trained technicians who are unaware of the animals' treatment, using standardized procedures to maximize interobserver reliability.
 Where possible, it is advisable that the same observer be used to evaluate the animals in a given study.
-If this is not possible, some demonstration of interobserver reliability is required. - (iii) During the treatment and observation periods under paragraph (d)(6)(ii), observations should include: - (A) Assessment of signs of autonomic function, including but not limited to: - (1) Ranking of the degree of lacrimation and salivation, with a range of severity scores from none to severe. - (2) Presence or absence of piloerection and exophthalmus. - (3) Ranking or count of urination and defecation, including polyuria and diarrhea. - (4) Pupillary function such as constriction of the pupil in response to light or a measure of pupil size. - (5) Degree of palpebral closure, e.g., ptosis. - (B) Description, incidence, and severity of any convulsions, tremors, or abnormal movements.
+If this is not possible, some demonstration of interobserver reliability is required.

+(ii) During the treatment and observation periods, observations should include:

+(A) Assessment of signs of autonomic function, including but not limited to:

+(1) Ranking of the degree of lacrimation and salivation, with a range of severity scores from none to severe.

+(2) Presence of absence of piloerection and exophthalmus.

+(3) Ranking or count of urination and defecation, including polyuria and diarrhea.

+(4) Pupillary function such as constriction of the pupil in response to light or a measure of pupil size.

+(5) Degree of palpebral closure, e.g., ptosis.

+(B) Description, incidence, and severity of any convulsions, tremors, or abnormal movements.